awslabs/LISA/lib/docs/admin/architecture.md

-# LLM Inference Solution for Amazon Dedicated Cloud (LISA)

-## System Overview
+# Architecture Overview

-LISA is designed using a modular, microservices-based architecture, where each service performs a distinct function.
-It is composed of three core components: LISA Model Management, LISA Serve, and LISA Chat.
-Each of these components is responsible for specific functionality and interacts via well-defined API endpoints to ensure scalability, security, and fault tolerance across the system.
+LISA’s major components include: LISA Serve, LISA Chat API, LISA Chatbot, LISA RAG, and LISA Model Management.

-**Key System Functionalities:**
+**Key Solution Features:**

-* **Authentication and Authorization** via AWS Cognito or OpenID Connect (OIDC) providers, ensuring secure access to both the REST API and Chat UI through token-based authentication and role-based access control.
-* **Model Hosting** on AWS ECS with autoscaling and efficient traffic management using Application Load Balancers (ALBs), providing scalable and high-performance model inference.
-* **Model Management** using AWS Step Functions to orchestrate complex workflows for creating, updating, and deleting models, automatically managing underlying ECS infrastructure.
-* **Inference Requests** served via both the REST API and the Chat UI, dynamically routing user inputs to the appropriate ECS-hosted models for real-time inference.
+* **Model Hosting**, LISA serve hosts your models in managed and scalable ECS Clusters.
+* **Model Management**, LISA has APIs around deploying, updating, and deleting third party and internally hosted models deployed in your account.
+* **Inference Requests**, interact with your models via exposed REST APIs or through the LISA Chatbot UI.
-* **Chat Interface** enabling users to interact with LISA through a user-friendly web interface, offering seamless real-time model interaction and session continuity.
+* **Chatbot UI** allows users to seamlessly interact with Models, Model Management, RAG, and Configuration APIs.
-* **Retrieval-Augmented Generation (RAG) Operations**, leveraging either OpenSearch or PGVector for efficient retrieval of relevant external data to enhance model responses.
+* **Retrieval-Augmented Generation (RAG) Operations**, leveraging either OpenSearch and/or PGVector for efficient retrieval of relevant external data to enhance model responses.
+* **Authentication and Authorization**, LISA supports customers bringing their own OpenID IDP and the use of DynamoDB stored Tokens to interact with the exposed APIs.

-### System Architecture
+### Solution Architecture

 ![LISA Architecture](../assets/LisaArchitecture.png)
+- **User Interaction with Chat UI or API:** Users can interact with LISA through the Chat UI or REST API.
+Each interaction is authenticated using AWS Cognito or OIDC, ensuring secure access.
+- **Request Routing:** The API Gateway securely routes user requests to the appropriate backend services, whether for fetching the chat UI, performing RAG operations, or managing models.
+- **Model Management:** Administrators can deploy, update, or delete models via the Model Management API, which triggers ECS deployment and scaling workflows.
+- **Model Inference:** Inference requests are routed to ECS-hosted models or external models via the LiteLLM proxy.
+Responses are served back to users through the ALB.
+- **RAG Integration:** When RAG is enabled, LISA retrieves relevant documents from OpenSearch or PGVector, augmenting the model's response with external knowledge.
+- **Session Continuity:** User session data is stored in DynamoDB, ensuring that users can retrieve and continue previous conversations across multiple interactions.
+- **Autoscaling:** ECS tasks automatically scale based on system load, with ALBs distributing traffic across available instances to ensure performance.

 ## LISA Components

 ### LISA Model Management
 ![LISA Model Management Architecture](../assets/LisaModelManagement.png) The Model Management component is responsible for managing the entire lifecycle of models in LISA.
-This includes creation, updating, deletion, and scaling of models deployed on ECS.
-The system automates and scales these operations, ensuring that the underlying infrastructure is managed efficiently.
+This includes creation, updating, deletion of models deployed on ECS or third party provided.
+The service integration automates and scales these operations, ensuring that the underlying infrastructure is managed efficiently.

-* **Model Hosting**: Models are containerized and deployed on AWS ECS, with each model hosted in its own isolated ECS task.
+* **Self-Hosted Models**: Models are containerized and deployed on AWS ECS, with each model hosted in its own isolated ECS task.
 This design allows models to be independently scaled based on demand.
 Traffic to the models is balanced using Application Load Balancers (ALBs), ensuring that the autoscaling mechanism reacts to load fluctuations in real time, optimizing both performance and availability.
 * **External Model Routing**: LISA utilizes the LiteLLM proxy to route traffic to different model providers, no matter their API and payload format.
-Users may add models from external providers, such as SageMaker or Bedrock, to their system to allow requests to models hosted in those systems and services.
+Users may add models from external providers, such as SageMaker or Bedrock, to LISA.
 LISA will simply add the configuration to LiteLLM without creating any additional supporting infrastructure.
+Customers do not have to independently manage the API integration with the use of LiteLLM.
 * **Model Lifecycle Management**: AWS Step Functions are used to orchestrate the lifecycle of models, handling the creation, update, and deletion workflows.
 Each workflow provisions the required resources using CloudFormation templates, which manage infrastructure components like EC2 instances, security groups, and ECS services.
-The system ensures that the necessary security, networking, and infrastructure components are automatically deployed and configured.
+LISA ensures that the necessary security, networking, and infrastructure components are automatically deployed and configured.
     * The CloudFormation stacks define essential resources using the LISA core VPC configuration, ensuring best practices for security and access across all resources in the environment.
     * DynamoDB stores model metadata, while Amazon S3 securely manages model weights, enabling ECS instances to retrieve the weights dynamically during deployment.